26 Oct The Best Things to do after a Job Loss or When You Feel Stuck In Your Career

 Read more about my yoga journey here

 Whatever be your age or stage, if you are going through a period of career change or a stressful job search process, make exercise your best friend.
-It will pay rich rewards in unexpected ways.
+It will pay rich rewards in unexpected ways and will surely turn out to be among the best things to do after a job loss.

 Kavita, an alumna of IIM Ahmedabad, brings 18 years of experience in Experiential Learning, Coaching, Personal Growth & Change.
 Her forte is Career Transition Coaching and Leadership Development for mid-senior individuals, helping them find success and fulfilment at work .
 She also teaches Career & Self Development courses at leading management institutes including IIM Kozhikode, IIM Udaipur, IIM Indore and at the IITs.